botre/anki-decks/src/databases.md

 Combines a left outer join and a right outer join.

+## Cursor

-## Enables traversal over the records in a database
+Enables traversal over the records in a database.

-Cursor.
+Cursors are a way of processing a table or result set row by row.

 ## Manages transaction concurrency